Last updated 20 July 2017

 pg_notify.
 This notification will happen at most every 10 seconds.
 These intervals are not configurable.

 In order to reduce API utilization Heroku Connect will not poll for changes more often than once every 10 seconds regardless of the number of notifications received.
-In addition if no notifications are received within the configured polling interval then Heroku Connect will automatically poll for changes: this is to ensure that your mappings remain in sync even if notifications fail to be received.
+Streaming is not a reliable indicator of change and thus Connect will fallback on interval polling, when it does not receive streaming events.

 Heroku Connect read-write mappings work best when they have a unique external ID specified as a part of the mapping configuration.
 Because separate threads are utilized for reading and writing, there exists a possibility that a reader may process a write operation from Salesforce to Postgres before a write process from Postgres to Salesforce has finished writing back the Salesforce ID for those same records.
 Specifying an external ID allows allows Heroku Connect to match changes coming back from Salesforce to those changes originating in your Heroku Postgres database.
 You can also reference the newly inserted row from a foreign table by this external id (see: Relationships between objects).